TarekElBarody/storefront-backend/README.md

   * SECURE              # 0 or 1 to force using https secure connection and not allow regular http
   * MORGAN              # to enable Morgan to show http access log in console
   * PEPPER              # a secret word masked with users password to maximize security
-  * ROUND               # bcrypt hasing rounds default 10
+  * ROUND               # bcrypt hashing rounds default 10
   * TOKEN_SECRET        # JWT token secret for generate tokens
   * SESSION_SLAT        # session security salt to secure the saved sessions by express
   * NO_CONSOLE          # 0 or 1 to enable or disable console log for logger function